23

 Visiting with children?

 Everyone is welcome at RCF.
 We encourage everyone, young and old, to join the service.
-We have Sunday School, which starts after worship and runs during the sermon for 30 to 40 minutes for children aged 5 to 13.
+We have Sunday School, which starts after worship and runs during the sermon for 30 to 40 minutes for children aged 4 to 12.
 On the second Sunday of each month, we have a shorter All-Aged All Nations Service, where the children stay for the worship and the sermon.

 After Church

-We chat over coffee and cake after church on the second and fourth Sundays.
+We chat over coffee and biscuits after church on the first, third and fourth Sundays.
 If you want to get more acquainted, why not join us for a Sunday lunch with some of our members?
 The meal is on us!
 Please contact us and let us know.
 We would love to share a meal and get to know you better!

 welcome 3